47degrees/fp-with-arrow-videos/SetK.md

 __`Monoid`__ extends the `Semigroup` type class, adding an __`empty`__ method to semigroup's `combine`.
 The empty method must return a value that when combined with any other instance of that type returns the other instance.

-The same will occur with `MonoidK`, but working with data types instead of objects.

 ```kotlin
 val primes = setOf(7, 2, 5, 3, 2).k()
 // SetK(set=[7, 2, 5, 3])